Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Stop 8: Baiyoke Sky Hotel

-Drinks at the tallest hotel in Bangkok are cheap by American standards, but pricey by Thai standards.
+Drinks at the tallest hotel in Bangkok are cheap by American standards but pricey by Thai standards.

-Think under 10 USD for something that isn’t too crazy.
-If you’re not staying at the hotel, which I’m assuming you’re not because we’re all regular here, there’s an additional surcharge on even entering the space.
+Think under $10 for something that isn’t too crazy.
+If you’re not staying at the hotel, which I’m assuming you’re not because we’re all regular here, there’s an additional surcharge on entering the space.
+That fee includes a drink once you’re up there, though.

 - Hikers will love Bangkok’s easy access to lush Khao Yai National Park or Phetchaburi.